simple2d/simple2d/README.md

 make && make install
 ```

-Or on Windows using Visual C++, open a 64-bit Visual Studio command prompt and run:
+On Windows using Visual C++, open a 64-bit Visual Studio command prompt and run:

 ```cmd
 nmake /f NMakefile all install
 ```

-Note, on macOS and Linux, the makefile will not check for or install dependencies, unlike installing via Homebrew or the `simple2d.sh` script, respectively.
+Note that on macOS and Linux, the makefile will not check for or install dependencies, unlike installing via Homebrew or the `simple2d.sh` script, respectively.
 Dependencies for Windows, supporting both Visual C++ and MinGW, _are_ included in this repo (referenced by the [`windows-deps`](https://github.com/simple2d/windows-deps) submodule) and installed by both makefiles.

 On Windows using Visual C++, Simple 2D will be installed to `%LOCALAPPDATA%\simple2d`, so make sure to add that to your path (for example with `set PATH=%PATH%;%LOCALAPPDATA%\simple2d`).
 In all other cases, it will be installed to `/usr/local/`.
-On Windows using MinGW, make sure to add `/usr/local/bin` to your path.
+On Windows using MinGW, make sure to add `/usr/local/bin` to your path as well.

 ## Tests

-Simple 2D has a few test programs to make sure all functionality is working as it should.
+Simple 2D has a few test programs to make sure everything is working as it should.

-- [`auto.c`](test/auto.c) – A set of automated unit tests for the public interface.
+- [`auto.c`](test/auto.c) — A set of automated unit tests for the public interface.
-- [`triangle.c`](test/triangle.c) – The "Hello Triangle" example in this README.
+- [`triangle.c`](test/triangle.c) — The "Hello Triangle" example in this README.
-- [`testcard.c`](test/testcard.c) – A graphical card, similar to [TV test cards](https://en.wikipedia.org/wiki/Test_card), with the goal of ensuring all visuals and inputs are working properly.
+- [`testcard.c`](test/testcard.c) — A graphical card, similar to [TV test cards](https://en.wikipedia.org/wiki/Test_card), with the goal of ensuring visuals and inputs are working properly.
-- [`audio.c`](test/audio.c) – Tests audio functions with various file formats interpreted as sound samples and music.
+- [`audio.c`](test/audio.c) — Tests audio functions with various file formats interpreted as sound samples and music.
-- [`controller.c`](test/controller.c) – Provides visual and numeric feedback of controller input.
+- [`controller.c`](test/controller.c) — Provides visual and numeric feedback of controller input.

 ### Building and running tests